 If you are unwell, please attend online instead.

 Please stay home and participate in our livestream if you or your child:

 - Has had a fever in the past 14 days,

-- Shows any symptoms of COVID-19 (runny nose, cough, loss of taste or smell, sore throat, shortness of breath), or
+- Shows any symptoms of COVID-19 (cough, loss of taste or smell, shortness of breath, etc.) or

 - Hand sanitizer is available at all of the entrances.

-- We are refraining from handshakes, hugging, fist-bumps, etc. for the time being.
+- We are refraining from handshakes, hugging, fist-bumps, etc. for teh time being

 - We will clearly designate some doors to enter and others to exit.

 Will you have children’s programming?

 Yes!
 We are excited to offer limited spaces for in-person attendance of our programs for children, kindergarten to grade 5.
 Unfortunately, at this time we are unable to offer programming for nursery and pre-school aged children.

 Find out more information about our Sunday morning kids programming.

 We will not be passing any offering baskets, but the offering plate will be located on the Jr. Church sign-in desk.
 And you can always continue with online giving.
 Find out more information about ways to give electronically.

 Yup!
 But washrooms will be limited to one person (or family) at a time.
 They are clearly marked open or closed.